-- The antioxidant properties of vitamin C or ascorbic acid make it a vital molecule for skin health.
+- The antioxidant properties of water-soluble vitamin C, or ascorbic acid, play an important role in skin health.

 - The antioxidant activity of vitamin C can provide protective effects against UV-induced damage caused by free radicals.

 Although it is common knowledge that consuming adequate amounts of vitamin C found in foods such as citrus fruits can boost the immune system, it is also true that including antioxidants in your skin care regimen can help your skin fight free radical damage by limiting their production.

 Vitamin C’s Antioxidant Benefits

-The beneficial antioxidant effects of vitamin C are significant, and an important part of many people’s skin care routines for this very reason.
+Vitamin C’s beneficial antioxidant effects are significant and are an important part of many people’s skin care routines for this very reason.
 Vitamin C serums and creams have both grown in popularity in recent years.

-- Vitamin C serum’s powerful antioxidant properties have been shown to protect against signs of ultraviolet-induced photoaging such as wrinkles and dry skin.
+- Vitamin C serum’s powerful antioxidant properties have been shown to protect against signs of UV-induced photoaging, such as wrinkles and dry skin.

-- The antioxidant defense offered by vitamin C offers anti-carcinogenic properties that may help prevent skin cancer.
+- Vitamin C’s antioxidant defense has anticarcinogenic properties that may help prevent skin cancer.

 Mechanism of action

-Since topical vitamin C serums offer protection from daily skin irritants like pollution, UV light, and free radicals, preventative morning use is understood to be the most effective time to apply it.
+Since topical vitamin C products offer protection from daily skin irritants, including UV rays and free radicals, preventative morning use is understood to be the most effective time to apply it.

 Still others apply vitamin C twice a day in order to maximize its skin care benefits.
-Fnd what works for you and properly follow the instructions and recommendations on your chosen vitamin C antioxidant product.
+Find what works best for you and properly follow the instructions and recommendations on your chosen vitamin C antioxidant product.

 Do Vitamin C Antioxidant Serums Really Work?

 Vitamin C antioxidant serum works to counter photodamage such as wrinkles, dry skin and hyperpigmentation incurred by free radicals.
-Choosing a vitamin C serum that will work for your skin involves a bit of product research.
+Choosing a vitamin C serum that will work for your skin, however, involves some product research.

-When browsing products, look for a serum that includes l-ascorbic acid at a concentration of 10–20%.
+When browsing products, look for a serum that includes L-ascorbic acid (LAA) at a concentration of 10–20%.
 Concentrations higher than this can irritate sensitive skin.
-Although it is commonly believed that vitamin C serums with concentrations under 15% are ineffective, studies show that even at 3%, vitamin C can improve signs of photodamage.
+While it is commonly believed that vitamin C serums with a concentration of less than 15% are ineffective, some studies indicate that vitamin C concentrations as low as 3% can improve signs of photodamage.

-Be sure to choose a vitamin C antioxidant serum packaged in a dark or tinted glass bottle as clear bottles do not properly protect it from sun exposure and preserve its potent effects.
+Lastly, be sure to choose a vitamin C antioxidant serum in a dark glass bottle, as clear bottles can’t properly protect the serum from sun exposure and may result in a reduction in potency.

-If you’re looking for an alternative to vitamin C to include in your skin care regimen, there are several other effective options out there, most of which also work to increase the effectiveness of vitamin C when used in combination.
+If you’re looking for an alternative to vitamin C to include in your skin care regimen, there are several other effective options available.
 These include:

 - Niacinamide or vitamin B3 is a powerful antioxidant that improves the skin’s texture and tone when included in topical skin care products.

-The role of vitamin C in offering potent antioxidant activity beneficial to the skin has been well-studied and is well worth exploring for anyone interested in boosting their level of UV protection against potentially harmful free radicals triggered by exposure to the sun.
+The role of vitamin C in offering potent antioxidant activity that is beneficial to the skin has been well studied and is worth exploring for anyone interested in boosting their level of UV protection against potentially harmful free radicals triggered by exposure to the sun.
 Those seeking a credible solution to hyperpigmentation or dry skin may also see results with topical vitamin C.

-The regular topical application of topical antioxidant vitamin C offers a number of tangible benefits that protect skin from the damaging effects of free radicals for overall brighter, healthier looking skin.
+The regular topical application of topical antioxidant vitamin C offers can protect skin from the damaging effects of free radicals for an overall brighter, healthier-looking complexion.